lhbikos/ReCenterPsychStats/docs/08-FactorialANOVA.md

 Although we could do something more complicated (like orthogonal contrast coding), given that those completing homework are often having early experiences with ANOVA, I will choose a more streamlined path by examining the the simple main effect of stage within department.

-Functionally, this computes three one-way ANOVAs, comparing the three stages within each of the departments within each of the three stages of transition.
-Functionally, this will produce two one-way ANOVAs.
+Functionally, this computes two one-way ANOVAs, comparing the three stages within each of the departments.
 If the result is statistically significant, we will need to follow-up with more testing.

 The *rstatix::anova_test* does not allow me to specify a control for Type I error.
 Therefore, if I wanted to do so, I would need to monitor it outside of the R package.
-I could evaluate each of the *p* values for the two one-way ANOVAs at 0.025 (05/2).
+I *could* evaluate each of the *p* values for the two one-way ANOVAs at 0.025 (05/2).
 Rather than tracking Type I error at this level, I will wait and do so when I get to the pairwise comparisons that follow a statistically significant one-way ANOVA.

 ```r